-Proposals for housing development incorporating bungalows and opportunities for self-build schemes will be encouraged provided they are in accordance with the development management policies of the development plan.
+Proposals for housing development incorporating single level dwelling and opportunities for self-build and custom house building schemes will be encouraged provided they are in accordance with the development management policies of the development plan.

 4.5.1 This policy requires housing schemes to focus on delivering housing types that will meet the needs of the local community not just in terms of size to suit new entrants into the housing market but also downsizers.
-For example the Oxfordshire Strategic Housing Market Assessment, for the Vale of the White Horse market housing from 2011-2031, proposes:
+For example the Oxfordshire Strategic Housing Market Assessment, for the Vale of White Horse market housing from 2011-2031, proposes:

-5.9% 1 bedroom, 21.7% 2 bedrooms,

-42.6% 3 bedrooms, and

-29.8% 4+ bedrooms
+5.9% 1 bedroom, 21.7% 2 bedrooms, 42.6% 3 bedrooms, and 29.8% 4+ bedrooms